Liyap'ti

 Nomadic Lifestyle

 Liyap'ti are semi-nomadic and do not settle into permanent residences for most of their life.
-They build structures called stations near significant resources such as rivers, fertile soil and abundant forage, and an extensive network of roads connects them.
+They build villages near significant resources such as rivers, fertile soil and abundant forage, and an extensive network of roads connects them.
 The infrastructure is maintained and owned by the community as a whole, property does not belong to a single person or group of people.

 Hierarchy